nevisa-team/nevisa-doc/README_EN.md

 ------------------

-## 3. Tast Progress
+## 3. Task Progress

 ```
 GET: https://api.persianspeech.com/celery-progress/<task_id>/
 ```

-using this API, you can see the progress of the audio to text conversion operation of your uploaded file by using the progress_url of your task which you got in the File Recognition API.
+Using this API, you can see the progress of the audio to text conversion operation of your uploaded file by using the progress_url of your task which you got in the File Recognition API.

 Also, when the value of the “**state**” in the response becomes **SUCCESS**, you can find the resulting text from the audio file in the “**result**” key.